rafaelmgr12/tweeter/README.md

 # B18275-08-Automating-Workflows-with-GitHub-Actions-Code-Files
-The code files for chapter 8 of B18275 have been added on a separate repository of its own.
+The code files for chapter 8 of B18275 have been added on a separate repository of its own...

 ## DevOps for Go Tweeter
 The tweeter command line tool will send a tweet via Twitter...